 tournament organizers with the details of their travel arrangements at least 14

 days prior to the event.
-Grand Finale participants are responsible for all
+Grand Finale

-other than those detailed above.
+in the Grand Finale & Seminar, other than those detailed above.
 These may include additional nights at a

-Substitutions are permitted at the Grand Finale,
+Substitutions are permitted at the Grand Finale, although the

-weeks in advance of the Grand Finale.
+advance of the Grand Finale.
+Professional golfers are

 Same as for the regional Golf Challenge Events.

-Gallery Club teams have the option to compete in the Grand Finale golf
+Gallery Club teams have the option to compete in the Grand

-Finale awards and trophies have been presented.
+Grand Finale awards and trophies have been presented.